-- Antibiotics are medicines used to kill bacteria or stop them growing. - Antibiotics DO NOT kill viruses such as coughs or colds. - Most common infections like sore throats, coughs, colds, ear infection are caused by viruses and will get better by themselves. - We can help make ourselves better by: - ✓ Drinking fluids - Healthy living
+- Antibiotics are medicines used to kill bacteria or stop them growing.

+- Antibiotics DO NOT kill viruses such as coughs or colds.

+- Most common infections like sore throats, coughs, colds, ear infection are caused by viruses and will get better by themselves.

+- We can help make ourselves better by:

+- Getting plenty of rest

+- Orinking fluids

+- Healthy living